-When buying a home in Exeter, arranging a homebuyers or building survey will be essential as it will reveal any hidden damage or defects that may affect the property’s value.
+When buying a home in Exeter, arranging a RICS Level 2 or 3 Survey will be essential as it will reveal any hidden damage or defects that may affect the property’s value.
 One of these issues could be subsidence.
 Subsidence is a dreaded term for many homeowners in the UK as it can greatly devalue a home and make it difficult to sell further down the line.

 There are a number of reasons subsidence may occur, including weather, the presence of clay soil or even shallow foundations.
 According to Geobear’s UK Subsidence Map, Exeter appears to be a fairly low-risk area.
 There is one pocket of land that is labelled as showing signs of subsidence, but even this is marked as low risk.

 However, it’s still vital that you do not underestimate the importance of arranging a property survey.
-Even with a low risk of subsidence, there may still be hidden problems that only a homebuyers report or building survey can uncover.
-If you do notice signs of subsidence, such as large cracks around windows and door frames, then it’s advised you organise a building survey to assess the property’s structure and foundations.
+Even with a low risk of subsidence, there may still be hidden problems that only a RICS Level 2 or 3 Survey can uncover.
+If you do notice signs of subsidence, such as large cracks around windows and door frames, then it’s advised you organise a RICS Level 3 Survey to assess the property’s structure and foundations.